dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 ## toBitmap

-The method converts the image to `UIImage` to make it visible on the UI.
+The method converts the image to `Bitmap`.

 ```java
 Bitmap toBitmap()